trymnf/public-legitimacy-replication/README.md

 Replication data and scripts.

 **Please note:** It is unfortunately not possible to download or clone the anonymized version of this repository.
 You may browse and download individual files.
+If you are a reviewer and want a zip file of the full repository, please contact the Editor.

 ## What's what